-The table below provides, for each of the named executive officers during 2021, more information about 2021 grants of RSUs and SARs under Farmer Mac's Amended and Restated 2008 Omnibus Incentive Plan and the potential range of awards that were approved for 2021 under the annual incentive compensation plan.
+The table below provides, for each of the named executive officers during 2022, more information about 2022 grants of shares of Class C Non-Voting Common Stock (only to Mr. Nordholm), RSUs, and SARs under Farmer Mac's Amended and Restated 2008 Omnibus Incentive Plan and the potential range of awards that were approved for 2022 under the annual incentive compensation plan.
 These awards are also described in the Summary Compensation Table above.